VisionVerse/Blind-Motion-Deblurring-Survey/README.md

 # Application of Deep Learning in Blind Motion Deblurring: Current Status and Future Prospects

-:fire::fire: In this review, we have systematically examined **over 150 papers**:page_with_curl::page_with_curl::page_with_curl:, summarizing and analyzing :star2:**more than 30** blind motion deblurring methods.
+:fire::fire: In this review, we have systematically examined **over 150 papers** :page_with_curl::page_with_curl::page_with_curl:, summarizing and analyzing :star2:**more than 30** blind motion deblurring methods.

-:fire::fire::fire:Extensive qualitative and quantitative comparisons have been conducted against the current state-of-the-art methods, highlighting their limitations and pointing out future research directions.
+:fire::fire::fire: Extensive qualitative and quantitative comparisons have been conducted against the current state-of-the-art methods, highlighting their limitations and pointing out future research directions.